ghoo1125/Curriculum/README.md

 with the policy __AmazonDynamoDBFullAccess__ attached if you want to deploy the web service on AWS.

 #### _Note_
-- You can also access the DynamoDB in a specific region directly with _aws dynamodb_ command.
+- You can also access the DynamoDB in a specific region directly using _aws dynamodb_ command.
 - You can also [download DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) and test it locally.

-## ScrewDriver

-TBD